clicepfl/website-archived/src/components/committee/README.md

     4. Select your fork as `head repository` and compare your `master` branch against ours
     5. Have a last look at your changes and hit `Create pull request`

-7. Delete your fork on Github and your local copy of the repository to ensure that you will not have a stale version later in the future.
+7. Only once your change has been merged back into master by the developers, delete your fork on Github and your local copy of the repository to ensure that you will not have a stale version later in the future (developers should notify you in your Pull Request).

 ## Developer notes